 Listing File Types using Regex Style Ranges

 This command is used to display file types of files in a specific range.
 Select the range i.e from A to Z or A to F, it can be anything.
-It will display only those names which are in range.
+It will display only those names that are in range.

 $ file [a-e]*